carpentries/instructor-training/_episodes/18-motivation.md

 >     font choices, general text size,
 >     checking in advance that your room is accessible via an elevator or ramp, etc.
 {: .callout}

-> ## Thought Record
->
-> Remember a time when you felt like you didn't know what you were doing.
-> Describe the emotions that you felt (such as sad, anxious, scared).
->
-> *   Where were you?
-What were you doing?
-With whom?
-> *   What thoughts were going through your mind at this time?
-> *   What facts or evidence support these thoughts?
-> *   What facts or evidence do not support these thoughts?
->
-> Write an alternative thought that takes this evidence into account.
-> How do you feel about this situation now?
-{: .challenge}

 > ## Accessibility Testing
 >